Cortechs.ai | COVID-19 neurological manifestations and brain volumetrics

 As the COVID-19 pandemic progresses, there are reports from different institutions around the world of neurological symptoms and manifestations in the central and peripheral nervous systems (CNS, PNS).
 Due to these findings, Cortechs.ai is offering a new complimentary brain volumetric report package.

-Our LesionQuant FLAIR Lesion Report, NeuroQuant Triage Brain Atrophy (TBA) and Custom COVID-19 reports are available, free of charge, to all facilities for COVID-19 patients or for COVID-19 research.
+Our LesionQuant FLAIR Lesion Report, NeuroQuant Triage Brain Atrophy (TBA) and Custom COVID-19 reports (learn more) are available, free of charge, to all facilities for COVID-19 patients or for COVID-19 research.
 Through the use of our automated software, it is possible to monitor the volumes of 75 brain structures and regions, as well as any changes in lesion burden or lesion distribution over time.
 As the research on the neurological effects of the disease is ongoing, our offering may be updated accordingly.

 Neurological and Respiratory ConnectionLi and colleagues at Jilin University believe that SARS-CoV-2 may infect nerve cells, particularly neurons in the medulla oblongata, which is part of the brain stem that serves as the control center for the heart and the lungs, the damage could contribute to “acute respiratory failure of patients with COVID-19.”
 Their autopsy studies demonstrated that signs of cerebral edema and meningeal vasodilation could be detected in most cases of SARS.